Behavioral Health Conditions

 Could your patients be suffering from anxiety?
 The tools on this page can help.

-- GAD-7 (Generalized Anxiety Disorder) is a 7-question screening tool that identifies whether a complete assessment for anxiety is indicated.
+GAD-7 is a seven-question screening tool that identifies whether a complete assessment for anxiety is indicated.

 Common signs and symptoms of Generalized Anxiety Disorder include: